Test-Optional Admissions: Test-Optional Admissions

-A path of increasing observables yields straightforward implications for which students benefit or are harmed by test-optional admissions with restricted imputation, as can be seen using \autoref{fig:increasingobs}.
-Students with ``low'' observables (those with $q$ such that $\tau(x(q))<\u t^*(x(q))$) are unaffected.
-Under both test-optional and test-mandatory admissions, these students are accepted if and only if their test score is above the ex-post bar.
-Students with ``medium'' observables ($q$ such that $\tau(x(q))>\u t^*(x(q))$ but $L(\tau(x(q))|x(q)) < \u t^*(x)$) are harmed.
-If their test score is low ($t\le \u t^*(x)$) then they are rejected under both regimes, and if their test score is high ($t > \tau(x)$) then they are admitted either way.
-But if their score is in between , they are accepted under test mandatory and rejected under test optional.
-Finally, students with ``high'' observables ($q$ such that $L(\tau(x(q))|x(q)) > \u t^*(x)$) benefit.
-If their test score is high ($t > \u t^*(x(q))$) then they are admitted under both regimes.
-If their score is low ($t \le \u t^*(x(q))$), they are rejected under test mandatory and are accepted without submitting their score under test optional.
+A subset of increasing observables yields straightforward implications for which students benefit or are harmed by test-optional admissions with restricted imputation, as can be seen using \autoref{fig:increasingobs}.
+As detailed in the figure's subcaption, students with ``low'' observables (those with $x$ such that $\tau(x)<\u t^*(x)$) are unaffected.
+Those with ``medium'' observables ($x$ such that $\tau(x)>\u t^*(x)$ but $L(\tau(x)|x) < \u t^*(x)$) are harmed: within this group, high- and low-scorers ($t > \tau(x)$ and $t\le \u t^*(x)$, respectively) are unaffected while medium-scorers lose (they are only admitted under test mandatory).
+Students with ``high'' observables ($x$ such that $L(\tau(x)|x) > \u t^*(x)$) benefit: in this group, low-scorers win (they are only accepted under test optional) while the rest are unaffected.